Landscapes Within Landscapes

 Artist: John Paul Caponigro

 Mar 21 - May 14, 2023

-Caponigro is a pioneer among visual artists working with digital media.
+John Paul is a pioneer among visual artists working with digital media.
 He consults with the corporations that build the tools he uses including Adobe, Apple, Canon, Kodak, and Sony.
-He is a member of the Photoshop Hall of Fame.
-His work is published widely in periodicals and books including Art News and The Ansel Adams Guide.
+A member of the Photoshop Hall of Fame, Epson’s Stylus Pros, and X-Rite’s Coloratti, his work is published widely in periodicals and books including Art News and The Ansel Adams Guide.

 Circle of Truth